arubval/JABI2023/README.md

 Fig. 1.
 Ka/Ks ratio in the pangenome of H. pylori.
 Distribution of the Ka/Ks ratio in all the protein-coding genes from the pangenome, where different groups are highlighted (different colors) and genes that encode for uncharacterized proteins (asterisks).
 Black dots represent the median of the distribution.
 Note the double grouping of genes inside both +1 and −2 reading frames.

+In this work, we used the genome of the SARS-CoV-2 virus, which caused the pandemic that began in 2019.
+Its genome codes for non-structural proteins (nsp), structural proteins (S, M, E and N) and accessory factors that help correct assembly.
+The protocol has been adapted for use with approximately 2000 strains sequenced in a standardized manner at the Hospital Universitario San Pedro.

 ![imagen](https://github.com/arubval/JABI2023/assets/84905997/13522ab7-4517-4130-af7c-f0985ea99f61)

 Fig. 2.
 Viral genes and protocol for calculating the selection pressure.
 (A) SARS-CoV-2 genome organization.
 The genome is divided into non-structural genes (nsp genes coming from both ORF1a and ORF1ab), structural genes (S, E, M, and N) and accessory factors.
 (B) Procedure for calculating the Ka/Ks ratio: 1) Coding sequences (CDS) are obtained from the reference strain (GenBank:MN908947.3).
 2) The six putative reading frames for each CDS in the reference strain are extracted, and homologous sequences are searched for in all the strains.
 3) The Ka/Ks ratio for each frame can then be calculated using pairwise alignments of the homologs (the same genes from the other viral strains).
 The analyzed gene is highlighted in blue, and nucleotide changes or in red (when they correspond to nonsynonymous changes), or in green (to synonymous changes).
 4) Finally, the distribution of Ka/Ks ratios from all the viral genes can be shown, where we expect a value lower than 1 for most of the genes in the frame +1 (negative selection), and slightly higher values in the frame −2.
 However, the other four frames should show values greater than 1 (positive selection).

+The structural and accessory genes of the virus, which are the proteins most exposed to the host immune system and interact with proteins of the infected cell, show positive selection.
+However, non-structural proteins, which are involved in the processes that take place once the viral genome has entered the cell, show negative selection, suggesting that these proteins have essential functions

 ![imagen](https://github.com/arubval/JABI2023/assets/84905997/f2da2344-92fc-444e-90e9-d78f4310a661)

 Fig. 3.
 Ka/Ks ratio for SARS-CoV-2 genes.
 (A) Ka/Ks ratio versus the p-value obtained (which depends on both number of pairwise alignments used and the length of the sequence) for all SARS-CoV-2 genes.
 The different shapes of the dots highlight the six possible reading frames, and the different colors highlight the different gene clusters (see legend).
 The points corresponding to frame +1 are labeled with the gene name.
 On the right side a zoom for the range of p-values between 0.001 and 0.1 has been shown to better see the dispersion.
 (B) Ka/Ks ratio distribution separated by the 6 reading frames analyzed and by gene type (structural, non-structural, and accessory).

+The next step was to determine whether these variations in the KaKs ratio were global or localized to specific points.
+A sliding window protocol was designed for this purpose.
+Most structural genes show global changes in the KaKs ratio.
+However, the spike (S) gene has higher ratios in the regions that interact with host cells (ACE2 receptor, receptor binding domain).

 ![imagen](https://github.com/arubval/JABI2023/assets/84905997/55cf1ac7-08ce-4900-a3b7-f8d58bd98765)